daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 You should already have a `MainLighting` node (or whatever you called your Sub Graph) on the main graph, so next we'll add a `Normal Vector` node with the `Space` set to `World`.
 We'll perform the **NdotL** calculation by passing the `Normal Vector` and the `Direction` from the `MainLighting` through a `Dot Product` node.
 That was simple!
 We'll `Saturate` the result - this will clamp the value between 0 and 1 - then `Multiply` its output with the `Attenuation` from `MainLighting` to account for shadows.

 <img data-src="/img/tut5/diffuse-ndotl.jpg" class="center-image lazyload" alt="Diffuse NdotL">
-*This is the basic NdotL calculation, plus shadows.*
+*This is the basic NdotL calculation, plus attenuation.*

 Just before the existing ambient light `Add` node, `Multiply` the result of the `Albedo & Tint` group with the diffuse light we just calculated and pass its result into `Add`.
 Your main preview should now update to show a material with diffuse shading!
 If we pop into the Scene or Game View, an object with this material applied will now react to the directional light!